apache/openwhisk-package-kafka/README.md

 1. Create an instance of Message Hub service under your current organization and space that you are using for OpenWhisk.

-2. Verify that the the topic you want to listen to already exists in Message Hub or create a new topic, for example `mytopic`.
+2. Verify that the topic you want to listen to already exists in Message Hub or create a new topic, for example `mytopic`.

 3. Refresh the packages in your namespace.
 The refresh automatically creates a package binding for the Message Hub service instance that you created.